 Short-term training is designed so that training is received in six months or less and can lead to employment.

-This program will work towards developing the English skills that students need in order to successfully achieve competency in ESOL for High Beginning (Levels 2) or Low Intermediate (Level 3).
+This program will work towards developing the English skills that students need in order to successfully achieve competency in ESOL for Low Intermediate (Level 3).

 Community Education and Workforce Development acts as a gateway to success for traditional and non-traditional students.